How Long Does Cocaine Paranoia Last?

 - Believing that other people do not recognize your role in the world

-- Thinking that people are looking at you suspiciously
+- Thinking that people are looking at your suspiciously

-- Thinking about hidden messages behind music, movies, or advertisements
+- Assuming there are hidden messages behind music, movies, or advertisements

 - Feeling that everyone is out to get you

 - Seeing or hearing suspicious things that aren’t really happening